AlmaCRH/portfolio/README.md

 # 📌 Alma's Portfolio

-Welcome to my web development portfolio.
+Welcome to my portfolio.
 Here, you'll find information about my projects, the technologies I use, and how to contact me.

 ## 🚀 Technologies